hakoiko/ws-monitor-agent/README.md

 ```
 npm run start
 ```
-the app runs with PM2. or you can run this monitoring agent just type `pm2 start dist/node.bundle.js --watch` if you installed PM2.
+the process runs with PM2. or you can run this monitoring process just type `pm2 start dist/node.bundle.js --watch` if you already installed PM2.

 # Requirements
 - node.js > 5.x
 - node-gyp
 - gcc

-the app needs node.js latest then 5.x. and also need node-gyp and gcc. if your system dosen't have gcc, please install it. if you use a vainilla centOS, you must do it.
+the process needs node.js 5.x~. and also need node-gyp and gcc. if your system dosen't have gcc, please install it. if you use a vainilla centOS, you must do it.
 ```
 sudo yum install gcc-c++
 ```